Employee experience – The XXI corporate super power

-1. How did your journey on subject such as the future of work and employee experience started?
+How did your journey on subjects such as the future of work and employee experience start?

 Sure, basically it started with me having bad jobs working for other people.
-So after I graduated college I went to work for a company in Los Angeles.
-I was told that I was going to be doing a lot of fun and wonderful projects and instead I was doing data entry and cold calling.
+After I graduated college I went to work for a company in Los Angeles.
+I was told that I was going to be doing a lot of fun and wonderful projects.
+Instead, I was doing data entry and cold calling.

-Then, one day the C.E.O. asked me to go get him a cup of coffee and that was one of the last jobs I’ve ever had working for somebody else.
+Then, one day the CEO asked me to go get him a cup of coffee… That was one of the last jobs I’ve ever had working for somebody else.

-So employee engagement has been very valuable for us but unfortunately, the big problem with employee engagement is that, it has always acted as kind of an adrenaline shot inside of our organizations.
+Employee engagement has been very valuable for us.
+Unfortunately, the big problem is that is has always acted as kind of an adrenaline shot inside of our organizations.

-Typically what happens is that an organization does an annual employee engagement survey to see that employees are relatively unhappy and because of that they try to introduce some kind of a perk, like free food, maybe work from home on Friday you know some kind of a perk.
+Typically what happens is that an organization does an annual employee engagement survey.
+Then, they find out that employees are relatively unhappy and they try to introduce some kind of a perk.
+This includes free food, maybe work from home on Friday, you know, some kind of a perk.
 The problem with that is that it does very little to motivate employees.

-So instead what we’re starting to see is this shift from engagement to employee experiencewhich is actually changing the core workplace practices around how employees work.
-This concept involves not just adding perks, not just focusing on the short term change but focusing on long term change, you know, evolving and modifying the core workplace practices instead of just focusing on the short term perks .
+Instead, what we’re starting to see is this shift from engagement to employee experience.
+This is actually changing the core workplace practices around how employees work.
+The concept involves neither adding perks nor focusing just on the short term change.
+Rather, it focuses on long term change, you know, evolving and modifying the core workplace practices.

 The big shift that we’re seeing is moving away from working within the system to actually changing what that system.